albrusso/AutoClicker/README.md

 # AutoClicker
-Simply left mouse AutoClicker in C
+Simply left mouse AutoClicker in C for Mac